 If the financial marriage benefits are significant, the health benefits are even more significant.
 As we pointed out in an earlier blogpost [“Marriage is good for your health“], married people:

-Marriage is so therapeutic to men, that a married man with heart disease will live an average of four years longer than a single man with a healthy heart.
+Marriage is so therapeutic, that a married man with heart disease will live an average of four years longer than a single man with a healthy heart.

 And did you know that unmarried people spend twice as much time in hospitals as married people?